criblio/appscope/website/src/pages/documentation/config-files.md

 ## Config File: scope_protocol.yml
 ---
-Below are the default content of `scope_protocol.yml` library configuration file:
+Below are the default contents of the `scope_protocol.yml` library configuration file:

 ```
 ---